 Terminology

 Historically, immune thrombocytopenia was known as immune thrombocytopenia purpura or idiopathic thrombocytopenic purpura.
-However it was decided to formally rename it in 2007 at the Vicenza Consensus Conference 1,2.
+However it was formally renamed in 2007 at the Vicenza Consensus Conference 1,2.

-- if a known cause, would be "secondary ITP"
+cases with a known cause would be known as "secondary ITP"

-- "ITP", its abbreviation was kept the same to facilitate consistency between the historic and new medical literature and not to confuse people.
-Historically, ITP stood for "idiopathic thrombocytopenic purpura", and now stands for immune thrombocytopenia
+the abbreviation "ITP" was kept the same to facilitate consistency between the historic and new medical literature and to avoid confusion; historically, ITP stood for "idiopathic thrombocytopenic purpura", and now stands for immune thrombocytopenia

-- the definition of thrombocytopenia has been fixed at <100x109/L
+the definition of thrombocytopenia has been fixed at a platelet count of <100 x 109/L

-- previously <150x109/L but this included a large number of 'normal' individuals
+previously the criteria was <150 x 109/L, however this included a large number of "normal" individuals

 Epidemiology

 The epidemiological data on immune thrombocytopenia in adults is fairly limited and most studies are of European cohorts.
-Rates of incidence in children have been estimated as 2.2 to 5.3/10,000/year, whilst in adults ~3.3/10,000/year.
-Females are more likely than males to develop immune thrombocytopenia and it seems to be more common in older age-groups 4,5.
+Rates of incidence in children have been estimated as 2.2-5.3/10,000/year, whilst in adults the incidence was ~3.3/10,000/year.
+Females are more likely than males to develop immune thrombocytopenia and it seems to be more common in older age groups 4,5.

 Clinical presentation